lesandie/md-cv/README.md

 **Jan2022-currently | SoftwareEngineer, [TRIPLE](https://jointriple.com)**

 I work for a fintech company with a payment data platform used by different merchants and banks to craft reward programs to their customers with automated payment driven events.
 My role is with the Integrations squad, hearing our client needs and transforming them into new features in our API.
-Also I improve and maintain our clients integration data pipelines.
-Our stack is GCP based with React, Django, postgres, kubernetes, pub/sub, airflow and terraform.
+Also I improve and maintain our clients integration data pipelines, plus instrumenting them to achieve observability.
+Our stack is GCP based with React, Django, opentelemetry, statsd, postgres, kubernetes, pub/sub, airflow and terraform.

 **Ago2021–Dec2021 | Data Engineer, [Tinybird](https://tinybird.co)**